evolutionsoftswiss/pokernow-handhistory-converter/README.md

 * Using a folder with converted File(s) as Pocker Tracker Auto-Import folder could enable the HUD in your browser.
 * Converts pokernow.club csv files to Pokerstars hand history file text format

-### Known Issues
+### Known Limitations
-* Player names containing parantheses '(' or ')' are not supported without mapping and lead to conversion errors
+* Player names containing parantheses '(' or ')' are not supported without mapping in name-mappings.properties

 Quick Start
 -----------